Reiki Healing Works: My Story

 Olivia LaBarre is a Reiki Master, Animal Communicator, editor, writer, and founder of Reiki Healing Works.
-She left the corporate life and a 15-year career in digital publishing and marketing for the world of holistic wellness and healing to fulfill her lifelong dream of helping people.
-Now, through her Reiki practice, she’s grateful to help people people who are ready for change get unstuck, experience inner peace, and discover their innate ability to heal.
-And through her in-person writing workshops and digital Wellness Business Writing Academy, she’s honored to collaborate with other wellness professionals to help them find the words to connect authentically with their dream clients.
+She left the corporate life and a 15-year career in digital publishing and marketing to fulfill her lifelong dream of helping people.
+Now, through her Reiki practice, she’s grateful to help people gently clear and release what’s been getting in the way of loving themselves.
+And through her in-person writing workshops and digital Wellness Business Writing Academy, she’s honored to help other wellness professionals write copy that feels authentic and builds their business.

 When she’s not in healing sessions or creating new tools to help fellow practitioners, you can find Olivia hanging out in Brooklyn with her two dogs, Lucy and Milo, and singing in The Brooklynite Choir and karaoke nights around the city.
 Visit Reiki Healing Works to learn more about Olivia and how you can work with her.

 I knew that I was meant to help people ever since I was a little kid.
 When I was 9 years old, that looked like this:

 Later on, helping people looked more like becoming a nurse or doctor — until I got sick while dissecting the uterus of a pregnant cow in biology class and realized I did NOT want to go through medical school.

-Then, becoming a psychologist seemed like it could be a good fit, but there were some things about it that didn’t sit well with me, like being responsible for diagnosis and dealing with insurance companies.
+Then, becoming a psychologist seemed like it could be a good fit, but there were some things about it that didn’t sit well with me, like diagnosis and dealing with insurance companies.